Plus17/sergiovp/_posts/2022-01-19-how-to-build-a-flexible-api-client-in-elixir.markdown

 categories: elixir
 ---

 Normally, to talk with an external API we will search some library to do the work for us.
 Sometimes, this search is infructuous for some of the next reasons:

-Exist one or more libraries but are unmaintained.
+- Exist one or more libraries but are unmaintained.
-There is no library at all.
+- There is no library at all.
-Existing libraries do not fit our requirements.
+- Existing libraries do not fit our requirements.

-At this point, you could take the following paths:
+At this point, you could take the following paths.

-## Build a service module in your app
+## 1 Build a service module in your app
 Maybe you just need to consume some endpoints and already use some HTTP client like Tesla.
 In this case, you can use the usual path:

 ```elixir